About the course

 The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Primary Care Health Sciences and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Primary Care Health Sciences.

-As a minimum, students are expected to meet with their supervisors at least three times per term.
+Supervision will typically occur monthly for full-time students and two-monthly for part-time ones, along with additional email contact and pastoral support..
 Most supervisors meet students at least fortnightly in the first few terms, and this may continue throughout the studentship according to the needs of the student and the project.

 A successful transfer of status from PRS to DPhil status will require satisfactory progress, submission of a transfer report of up to 5,000 words, and completion of a viva voce assessment.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
 This will need to be done within nine terms of admission for full-time students and eighteen terms of admission for part-time students.